-Would you be able to go through this without a support system because your friends, colleagues and loved ones don't understand what it is like to live with the chronic, incurable and debilitating illness known as Meniere’s (men-years) Disease?
-Meniere's is an inner ear disorder that significantly impairs daily living through debilitating bouts of vertigo, tinnitus, hyperacusis, ear pressure and hearing loss — leaving sufferers feeling alone and abandoned.Unheard: The Ears of Meniere’s documentary examines this devastating condition, finally giving a voice to millions.
+Would you be able to go through this without a support system because your friends, colleagues, and loved ones don't understand what it is like to live with the chronic, incurable and debilitating illness known as Meniere’s (men-years) Disease?
+Meniere's is a vestibular disorder that significantly impairs daily living through debilitating bouts of vertigo, hearing loss, tinnitus, hyperacusis, and ear pain — leaving sufferers feeling alone and abandoned.Unheard: The Ears of Meniere’s documentary examines this devastating condition, finally giving a voice to millions.

 Often, as is the case with many 'invisible' illnesses, people can't understand why someone who looks healthy can be so incapacitated.
 Because of the lack of awareness and understanding of Meniere’s, patients are thrust into the role of educator — they must teach themselves, their family, and sometimes even their health care professionals about the disorder and how it impacts them.
 Unheard: The Ears of Meniere’s is here to help.

 The film will feature in-depth, dynamic stories told directly from Meniere’s sufferers, including celebrated musician Huey Lewis and author-tech evangelist Guy Kawasaki.
-Famed painter Vincent Van Gogh will also be highlighted as well.
+Famed painter Vincent van Gogh will also be highlighted as well.
 In a 1990 issue of the Journal of the American Medical Association (JAMA), a team of doctors corrected Van Gogh’s misdiagnosis of epilepsy and attributed his "attacks” to Meniere's!
-Also, noted Neurotologists Dr. Sujana Chandrasekhar and Dr. Anil Lalwani will provide the most up-to-date medical information on the condition, current research and what still needs to be done.
+Also, noted Neurotologists Dr. Sujana Chandrasekhar and Dr. Anil Lalwani would provide the most up-to-date medical information.

-To help support our independent production go to our Donate & Share page.
+To help support our independent production go to our Donatepage.

-To learn more about Meniere's, go to our Partnerspage.
+To learn more about Meniere's, scroll down to our Partners section.